Valmik Thapar

 Valmik Thapar (1952 – 31 May 2025) was an Indian naturalist, conservationist and writer.
 He was the author of 14 books and several articles, and was the producer of a range of programmes for television.
 He was one of India's most respected wildlife experts and conservationists, having produced and narrated documentaries on India's natural habitat for such media as the BBC, Animal Planet, Discovery and National Geographic.

 Early life

-Valmik Thapar was born in Bombay to Raj Thapar, who founded the political journal Seminar in 1959, and Romesh Thapar, a noted journalist and political commentator.
+Valmik Thapar was born in Bombay (now Mumbai) to Raj Thapar, who founded the political journal Seminar in 1959, and Romesh Thapar, a noted journalist and political commentator.
 Noted Indian historian Romila Thapar is his aunt.

 He married theatre personality Sanjana Kapoor and the couple had a son, Hamir.
-They lived in Delhi.
+Valmik Thapar and his family lived in Delhi.

 Career

 Valmik Thapar spent decades following the fortunes of India's tiger population.
 He was influenced by Fateh Singh Rathore.

 His stewardship of the Ranthambore Foundation was recognised and he was appointed a member of the Tiger Task Force of 2005 by the Government of India.
 He criticised the majority Task Force view in his dissent note as excessively focussed on the prospects of co-existence of tigers and humans, which was, in his view not consistent with the objective of the panel.